 Setting a bad example

 When judging whether a sport is dangerous, we also need to look beyond the ring.
 In MMA, fighters brawl with great aggression, punching and kicking each other while locked in tight cages with nowhere to run.
 Sports have always had a strong influence on young people, who idolize athletes and emulate them.
 Promoting these vicious fights doesn’t seem healthy for society.
 At the end of the day, MMA is about beating other human beings into submission or worse, unconsciousness.
 Additionally, many fighters have been accused of domestic abuse and assault yet still kept their jobs.
-Conor McGregor punched an old man in the head for refusing an offer of whisky, yet he continued to be a part of, and profit from, MMA.
+Conor McGregor’s punches sent the person playing the Miami Heat’s mascot to the ER in a marketing gimmick gone wrong.
+Previously, he punched an old man in the head for refusing an offer of whisky.
+Despite both encounters, he has continued to be a part of, and profit from, MMA.